Character rigidity for lattices and commensurators: Preliminaries and motivation

-This general strategy of Margulis is remarkably flexible and has been employed to give rigidity results in a more abstract setting, e.g., \cite{badershalom, creutzshalom}, and also to give classification results beyond normal subgroups, e.g., \cite{fsz} where normal subequivalence relations are considered, or \cite{stuckzimmer, creutzpeterson, creutz, hartmantamuz} where non-free measure-preserving actions are considered.
+This general strategy of Margulis is remarkably flexible and has been employed to give rigidity results in a more abstract setting, e.g., \cite{badershalom, creutzshalom}, and also to give classification results beyond normal subgroups, e.g., \cite{stuckzimmer, creutzpeterson, creutz, hartmantamuz} where non-free measure-preserving actions are considered.

 Notions of property (T) and amenability are also of fundamental importance in the theory of II$_1$ factors (see, e.g., \cite{connesclassification, connesjonesT}), and hence it is natural to suspect that Margulis' strategy should have adaptations in this setting as well.
-This is especially the case given the emergence and success of Popa's deformation/rigidity theory where the major theme is to determine the structure of a II$_1$ factor by contrasting deformation properties (such as amenability) with rigidity properties (such as property (T)), (see \cite{popabetti, popasurvey, vaessurvey, ioanasurvey}).
+This is especially the case given the emergence and success of Popa's deformation/rigidity theory where the major theme is to determine the structure of a II$_1$ factor by contrasting deformation properties (such as amenability) with rigidity properties (such as property (T)), e.g., see \cite{popabetti, popasurvey, vaessurvey, ioanasurvey}.

-Based on the ideas outlined above, if $\Gamma < \Lambda < G$ is as in Theorem~\ref{thm:oascommensurator}, then our strategy to prove operator algebraic superrigidity for $\Lambda$ is to first show that if $\pi: \Lambda \to \mathcal U(M)$ is a representation which generates a finite factor $M$, then either $\pi$ extends to an isomorphism $L\Lambda \to M$ or else the von Neumann subalgebra $N = \pi(\Gamma)''$ is amenable (i.e., injective) and has property (T).
+Based on the ideas outlined above, if $\Gamma < \Lambda < G$ is as in Theorem~\ref{thm:oascommensurator}, then our strategy to prove operator algebraic superrigidity for $\Lambda$ is to first show that if $\pi: \Lambda \to \mathcal U(M)$ is a representation that generates a finite factor $M$, then either $\pi$ extends to an isomorphism $L\Lambda \to M$ or else the von Neumann subalgebra $N = \pi(\Gamma)''$ is amenable (i.e., injective) and has property (T).
 Amenability and property (T) for $N$ then imply that $N$ is completely atomic.
-If $N$ is completely atomic we then show there exists a continuous action of $\rpf{\Lambda}{\Gamma}$ on a finite index von Neumann subalgebra of $M$ which extends conjugation.
-However, $\rpf{\Lambda}{\Gamma}$ is a product of non-discrete groups with the Howe-Moore property and we rule out the possibility of such actions which are non-trivial.
+If $N$ is completely atomic we then show there exists a continuous action of $\rpf{\Lambda}{\Gamma}$ on a finite index von Neumann subalgebra of $M$ that extends conjugation.
+However, $\rpf{\Lambda}{\Gamma}$ is a product of non-discrete groups with the Howe-Moore property and we rule out the possibility of such actions that are non-trivial.